SchlossLab/Sze_Obesity_mBio_2016/submission/Response_to_reviewers.md

 **L78 "We identified ten additional studies" How?**

-> The exact approach we used has been clarified in the Supplemental Materials.
+> The exact approach we used has been moved from the Supplemental Materials to the Methods section.

 **L80 "and obesity.
 We then manually curated the 196 studies to select."
 Numbers don't add up - 187 + 10 = 197.
 I looked through the Figure and I am not sure this explains all the numbers either.**